Pouja/configuring-esm/docs/blog.md

 Unused properties in objects.
 There might be some side effects, so it hard to determine if you can remove that code.

-Unreachable statements when not using minification in webpack or in esbuild.
+Unreachable statements when not using minification in `webpack` or in `esbuild`.
 If you have functions that are dependant on some build time environment variable, for example `if (process.env.NODE_ENV === 'production')`.
 Or another example of this, is having a class that has different methods for different environment (browser or os).
 Then make sure to enable minification.